Hey Kids (Start Here)

 “It’s not a bad initial attempt,” Hermann says, being obviously nice to him.

-Newt has mixed feelings regarding the niceness right about now.
+Newt has mixed feelings regarding this niceness right about now.

 “Can you not console me about this, Hermann?”
-Newt snaps.
-“Because I don’t need to be consoled about pancakes, not even ones that I ruin.”
+Newt snaps, “because I don’t need to be consoled about pancakes, not even ones I ruin.”

 “I’m not consoling you,” Hermann snaps right back, “and your pancakes are not ruined.
 Stop catastrophizing.
-I’m trying to encourage you to make another attempt.
+I’m encouraging you to make another attempt.
 Possibly tomorrow.”

-“I have nothing but the deepest sympathy for you,” Hermann says.
+“I have nothing but the deepest sympathy,” Hermann says.

-Newt is pretty sure that even Hermann doesn’t know if Hermann is serious about what he just said.
+Newt is pretty sure that even Hermann doesn’t know if Hermann is serious about what just came out of his mouth.

 They eat mediocre pancakes in a dimly lit kitchen at five in the morning, arguing about the as-yet-unrevealed magnitude of Newt’s culinary genius.
-Newt’s certain it’s going to be staggeringly broad and astonishingly profound.
-Hermann is less sure of this, primarily due to his doubts about the extent to which food is going to hold Newt’s attention over the long term, medium term, and even, insultingly the short term, which Hermann defines as the ninety minute interval required to put together a moderately elaborate meal.
+Newt’s certain it will be staggeringly broad and astonishingly profound.
+Hermann is less sure of this, primarily due to his doubts about the extent to which food will hold Newt’s attention over the long term, medium term, and even, insultingly, the short term, which Hermann defines as the ninety-minute interval required to put together a moderately elaborate meal.
 Newt is both offended and pleased by his colleague’s stance.
-Offended because, hello, has he or has he not performed eighteen-hour (plus) take-down experiments in the workspace he’s shared with Hermann, so the guy should know that his ability to focus is laser-like in quality and his intellectual prowess is almost infinite in quantity.
-Pleased because Hermann is going to be so so so so so wrong about his projected forecast of Newt’s culinary abilities as ‘mediocre at best.’
+Offended because, hello, has he or has he not performed eighteen-hour (plus) take-down experiments in the workspace he’s shared with Hermann?
+The guy should know that his ability to focus is laser-like in quality and his intellectual prowess is infinite in quantity.
+Pleased because Hermann is going to be so so so so so wrong about his projected forecast of Newt’s culinary abilities as “mediocre at best.”

 Post pancakes, Hermann leaves for UC Berkeley because why not start one’s day at six in the morning if one can, so yeah.
 Newt doesn’t care.
-Newt doesn’t care at all actually, because he has lots of things to do, including one—locating his single acceptable shirt and changing into it, two—the laundry, three—a good chunk of staring out the window like the emo neohipster he’s fast becoming, four—hanging out with his intellectual friends from the enlightenment and pretending that he lives in a clockwork universe rather than on a horribly fragile d-brane subject to statistical perversions, five—well, if he’s listing, he should probably write that letter to Mako, six—maybe he should put together some kind of prospective neuroscience talk that he can give to UC Berkeley because he’s pretty sure that going back his original life plan of adding to the scope of human knowledge through basic research would make him feel a little less useless, but, alas, he is arguably useless at the moment, which makes the job-talk a risky plan because he’s not really sure how a public talk might go; he could see it going horrifically badly with awkward silences and bleeding as a best case scenario, and he’s not the only one who thinks so, if Hermann’s super-gentle, extremely polite, very occasional suggestions about making some effort to not dissolve into the venomous excretions of his own anxious consciousness are anything to go by.
-Newt is pretty sure that, historically, the extreme degree of avoidance he’s been engaging in would have gotten him repeated lectures and at least one symbolic swat with a cane, so given how nice Hermann’s being, well, it seems like a fair bet that the guy does not see Newt and public speaking mixing very well at present, so, paradoxically, Hermann’s not-so-concealed compassion isn’t really doing a whole lot for Newt’s confidence.
+Newt doesn’t care at all actually, because he has lots of things to do, including one—locating his single acceptable shirt and changing into it, two—the laundry, three—a good chunk of staring out the window like the emo neohipster he’s fast becoming, four—hanging out with his intellectual friends from the Enlightenment while pretending that he lives in a clockwork universe rather than on a horribly fragile D-brane subject to statistical perversions, five—well, if he’s listing, he should write that letter to Mako, six—maybe he should put together a prospective neurosciencey talk he can give to UC Berkeley because he’s pretty sure that returning to his original life plan of augmenting the scope of human knowledge through basic research would make him feel a little less useless, but, alas, he is arguably useless at the moment, which makes the job-talk a risky plan because he’s not really sure how a public talk might go; he could see it going horrifically badly with awkward silences and bleeding as a best-case scenario, and he’s not the only one who thinks so, if Hermann’s super-gentle, extremely polite, very occasional suggestions about making some effort to not dissolve into the venomous excretions of his own anxious consciousness are anything to go by.
+Newt’s pretty sure that, historically, the extreme degree of avoidance he’s been engaging in would have gotten him repeated lectures and at least one symbolic swat with a cane, so given how nice Hermann’s being, well, it seems like a fair bet that the guy doesn’t see Newt and public speaking mixing well at present, so, paradoxically, Hermann’s not-so-concealed compassion isn’t doing a whole lot for Newt’s confidence.

 It’s nice though.